-Working capital, defined here as the difference between current assets and current liabilities, increased to \$30,523,731 as at March 31, 2022 from \$29,942,178 as at December 31, 2021.
-Cash and short-term investments of \$26,843,890 accounted for 88% of working capital as at March 31, 2022 as compared with cash and short-term investments of \$28,211,670 accounting for 94% of working capital as at December 31, 2021.
-While the ongoing impact of the COVID-19 pandemic on the Company's business operations, sales, and resultant cash flows is uncertain, the Company has sufficient cash and working capital to maintain its operating activities and to fund its planned growth and development activities.
+Working capital, defined here as the difference between current assets and current liabilities, increased to \$31,645,787 as at March 31, 2023 from \$31,423,515 as at December 31, 2022.
+Cash and short-term investments of \$26,249,485 accounted for 83% of working capital as at March 31, 2023 as compared with cash and short-term investments of \$28,695,644 accounting for 91% of working capital as at December 31, 2022.
+The Company has sufficient cash and working capital to maintain its operating activities and to fund its planned growth and development activities.

 The Company's business model does not require significant ongoing capital investment.
 This business model consistently generates cash from operations, providing the Company with significant cash reserves not required in operations.
 The Company's cash reserves provide it with flexibility in the sourcing, financing, and commercialization of new product in-licensing and acquisition opportunities.

-In addition to capital investments in growth (both in organic growth from existing brands and incremental growth from new brands), from time to time, excess capital may be returned to shareholders through share buybacks (via Normal Course Issuer Bid) and dividends.
-Between December 2018 to date, the Company has repurchased and cancelled approximately 1.9 million common shares with a total expenditure of \$11.8 million.
-Based on the Company's historic financial performance and planned future growth, Management believes these share buybacks are an effective use of capital to deliver value to all BioSyent shareholders.
+In addition to capital investments in growth (both in organic growth from existing brands and incremental growth from new brands), from time to time, excess capital may be returned to shareholders through share buybacks (via Normal Course Issuer Bid) and cash dividends.
+Between December 10, 2018 and March 31, 2023 the Company repurchased and cancelled approximately 2.3 million common shares with a total expenditure of approximately \$14.7 million.